Skip to main content

 Inventory Planner account settings

-Customize warehouse settings, low-stock alerts, seasonality, connect to accounting systems and more.
+Customize warehouse settings, low-stock alerts, seasonality, connect to accounting systems, adding new users and more.

 Jansen avatar